 24/12 Chairman’s report

-DDaveve Smith reported that there had been a good turnout for the annual litter pick on 2 March and thanked those who had taken part.
-He also thanked Dave Scott for organising the replacement of the notice boards and now stopped raining!)
+Dave Smith reported that there had been a good turnout for the annual litter pick on 2 March and thanked those who had taken part.
+He also thanked Dave Scott for organising the replacement of the notice boards and said the village is looking good (especially as it had now stopped raining!)

 24/13 Clerk’s report